 His explorer’s mindset has enabled him to live across 5 continents, though he now lives in New York City with his partner and son.
 In his spare time he is either found with a book, guitar or exploring the great outdoors, from mountain climbing to scuba diving, and everything in-between.

-Pratyush leads the development of Mentora’s marketing strategy and content, and serves as Faculty for our digital learning programs.
+Pratyush leads strategic initiatives at Mentora Institute and the development of programs and partnerships at Mentora Foundation.
 He is passionate about emerging approaches to leadership and organizational design that are rooted in the harmony of our inner and outer well-being.
 He enjoys engaging with businesses and non-profits to jointly explore this theme in their unique context.

 In the past, Pratyush has led transformation in diverse contexts that include working onboard merchant ships, serving as a management consultant at McKinsey, and later advising start-ups and mid-sized companies on strategy and people development.
 He has also designed and facilitated youth leadership programs and actively supported rural community development initiatives.
 He holds a Bachelor’s in Marine Engineering from BITS Pilani, India.